 - Wonder Child: If natural conception is impossible due to the mother being too old.

-- Mix-and-Match Man: In cases where at least one of the parents exists as a seperate entity from the child.
+- Mix-and-Match Man: In cases where at least one of the parents exists as a separate entity from the child.

 - Mystical Pregnancy: The supernatural conception variation.